dakuang/tensorlayer/docs/user/tutorial.rst

                                         act=tf.nn.sigmoid,
                                         name='recon_layer1')

-To train the ``DenseLayer``, simply run ``ReconLayer.pretrain()``, if using denoising Autoencoder, the name of corrosion layer (a ``DropoutLayer``) need to be specified as follow.
+To train the ``DenseLayer``, simply run ``ReconLayer.pretrain()``.
+If using denoising Autoencoder, the name of corrosion layer (a ``DropoutLayer``) need to be specified (see below).
 To save the feature images, set ``save`` to ``True``.
-There are many kinds of pre-train metrices according to different architectures and applications.
-For sigmoid activation, the Autoencoder can be implemented by using KL divergence, while for rectifer, L1 regularization of activation outputs can make the output to be sparse.
-So the default behaviour of ``ReconLayer`` only provide KLD and cross-entropy for sigmoid activation function and L1 of activation outputs and mean-squared-error for rectifing activation function.
-We recommend you to modify ``ReconLayer`` to achieve your own pre-train metrice.
+There are many kinds of pre-train metrics according to different architectures and applications.
+For sigmoid activation, the Autoencoder can be implemented using KL divergence, while for rectifer, L1 regularization of activation outputs can make the output to be sparse.
+So the library implementation of ``ReconLayer`` only provides KLD and cross-entropy for sigmoid activation function, as well as L1 of activation outputs and mean-squared-error for rectifing activation function.
+We recommend modifying ``ReconLayer`` to achieve your own pre-train metric.

 .. code-block:: python